Vin Scully: Retirement

 On January 31, 2016, Scully announced that he planned to retire from broadcasting after the conclusion of the 2016 season; his final game was the team's October 2 finale at San Francisco.
 Scully left open the possibility of calling postseason games (but not the World Series) if the Dodgers were to advance; in September, however, Scully stated that he would retire after the end of the regular season and not call postseason games because he did not want to "say goodbye 12 different times".
 Scully was assigned a total of six road games for the 2016 season: the opening game in San Diego, two games in Anaheim, and the entirety of the three-game regular-season closing series in San Francisco.

 Scully was honored by the Dodgers during their September 23 home game against the Rockies, which featured a pre-game ceremony that paid tribute to his career.
 The ceremony included speeches by Commissioner of Baseball Rob Manfred, Sandy Koufax, Clayton Kershaw, Mayor Eric Garcetti, the team's Spanish play-by-play man Jaime Jarrín (who took over Scully's distinction as the longest-tenured broadcaster in 2017), Kevin Costner, and Scully himself.
 The team also unveiled that Kirk Gibson's 1988 World Series home run had been named the most memorable Vin Scully call in a fan vote.

 His final home game was on September 25, 2016, against the visiting Colorado Rockies.
 The Dodgers ended up winning on a 10th inning walk-off home run by Charlie Culberson and in doing so clinched the NL West Division title.
 The final broadcast of his career was the Dodgers' October 2 game at AT&T Park against the San Francisco Giants.
 Scully's commentary during his final game was simulcast in its entirety on radio, instead of only the first three innings.
 After the game, he offered a prayer and a final message:

-The following year, the Dodgers advanced to the World Series for the first time in 29 years.
+The following season, the Dodgers advanced to the World Series for the first time in 29 years.
 Despite many Dodgers fans petitioning Scully to come out of retirement, including Fox Sports announcer Joe Buck (who was quoted as saying, "I swear on my late father, to have Vin come do some of the series with us and in my place would be an honor"), Scully declined, preferring to keep a low profile and responding that "I've done enough of them."
 Scully did, however, take part in the first pitch ceremony prior to Game 2 with Steve Yeager and Fernando Valenzuela, teammates on the Dodgers team that won the 1981 World Series.

 In 2020, he was auctioning sports memorabilia in part to donate to neuromuscular research.
 After the Dodgers World Series win in 2020, it was announced that Scully would narrate the team's year-end championship documentary.